 - Samantha Anne Porzel

-We’re excited to share our monthly recommendations for books, poetry, documentaries, podcasts, art and more for students to refer to on their personal and professional journeys to cultivating diversity, inclusion and belonging.
+The Diversity, Equity, Inclusion & Belonging Taskforce is excited to share monthly recommendations for books, poetry, documentaries, podcasts, art and more for students to refer to on their personal and professional journeys to cultivating diversity, equity, inclusion and belonging.

 For School of Public Policy students who might want to report an incident or discuss an issue, please contact: